 Enterprise-training programs for channel partners may be the most familiar examples.
-Think of tech giants like Dell and Microsoft, which are supported by local partners and resellers throughout the world.
+Think of tech giants like Dell and Microsoft that are supported by local partners and resellers throughout the world.
 Each partner must be certified on the products and services before they can represent Dell or Microsoft to the public.

 A thoughtful, engaging and knowledgeable external enterprise-training program both supports and drives their business.
 But with the arrival of sophisticated, cloud-based and easy-to-use course authoring software, a strong business case can also be made for educating customers or potential customers, especially for companies selling new product categories.